-This method of propagation is sometimes a little easier, it’s also a more standard method used for other kinds of houseplants!
+This method is sometimes a little easier, it’s also a more standard method used for other kinds of houseplants!

 Take your Watermelon Peperomia out of its pot

-In order to locate the various sections of your Watermelon Peperomia, you will need to take your plant out of the pot so you can divide the root system.
+In order to locate the various sections of your plant, you will need to take your plant out of the pot so you can divide the root system.
 Carefully lift the plant out and shake off the potting mix around the roots.
-A good way to loosen the soil is to run your fingers through the roots to start to separate them.
-Because Watermelon Peperomia leaves are quite heavy compared to their stems be extra careful not to pull any off.

 Locate the various offshoots